dickansj/MasterYourPPE/content/home/droplets.md

   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
       <p class="text-left">Smaller droplets range in size from about 0.5mm down to 0.001mm and can <b><a href="https://economictimes.indiatimes.com/news/science/coronavirus-can-travel-up-to-8-metres-from-exhalation-linger-in-air-for-hours-mit-scientist-says/articleshow/74928356.cms?from=mdr" target="_blank">remain suspended in air for hours.</a></b> These can also travel long distances on air currents.
-In enclosed environments with still air, small droplets can accumulate in the area where they are being generated until the area becomes highly infectious.</p>
+In enclosed environments with still air, small droplets can accumulate in the area where they are being generated until the area becomes <b><a href="https://english.elpais.com/society/2020-10-28/a-room-a-bar-and-a-class-how-the-coronavirus-is-spread-through-the-air.html" target="_blank">highly infectious</a></b>.</p>
       <p class="text-left">For these reasons, it is important to wear an <b><a href="https://www.masteryourppe.com/testing/" target="_blank">effective face covering</a></b> and avoid crowds.
 And, to help lower the risk of Covid-19 transmission further, see these mask-wearing <b><a href="https://www.masteryourppe.com/tips">tips and tricks</a></b>.</p>
     </div>
   </div>